Houston Outlaws: Franchise history

-Early years (2018–present)

 On January 11, 2018, the Outlaws played their first regular season Overwatch League match, a 3–2 loss to the Philadelphia Fusion.
 One week later, on January 17, Houston claimed their first victory after sweeping the Shanghai Dragons 4–0.
 Houston went on to qualify for the Stage 1 playoffs but fell to the London Spitfire in the semifinals.
 Houston entered their last regular season match against the New York Excelsior, needing a win to keep their season playoff hopes alive.
 The Outlaws had a 2–1 lead after three matches, but New York won the next three straight to take the win 3–2.
 With consistent performances by tank player Austin "Muma" Wilmot and damage player Jiri "LiNkzr" Masalin throughout the season, the team finished in seventh place with a 22–18 regular season record.

 The Outlaws made minimal roster additions entering the 2019 season, signing only damage player Dante "Danteh" Cruz.
 Houston struggled throughout the first half of the season, winning only three of their first 14 matches, including a winless Stage 2.
 After the All-Star break, the Outlaws rebounded, posting a 5–2 record in Stage 3, and qualified for the Stage 3 playoffs.
 However, the team lost to the Vancouver Titans, 0–3, in the quarterfinals.
 A 1–3 loss to the London Spitfire in Week 3 of Stage 4 officially eliminated the Outlaws from season playoff contention.
 Despite the strong Stage 3, Houston ended the season in 16th place with a 9–19 record.

 In the middle of the 2019 season, the Outlaws changed ownership.
 On June 12, 2019, Immortals Gaming Club (IGC), the parent company of Immortals and Los Angeles Valiant, acquired Infinite Esports, the parent company of Houston Outlaws and OpTic Gaming, marking the first sale of any Overwatch League franchise.
 Both Riot Games and Activision Blizzard approved the sale; by OWL rules, one company may not own more than one OWL franchise, so IGC had to operate the Valiant and Outlaws as entirely separate entities, with oversight by OWL representatives, until IGC sold the Outlaws.
 In November 2019, IGC sold the Outlaws to the Beasley Media Group.